GeorgeFlerovsky/cardano-node-get-github-build-artifacts/README.md

 user@machine$ ./script/download-alonzo-blue-executables.sh
 ```

-The script downloads the binary executables by querying the Github API for the build artifacts associated with the commit associated with the tag.
-Unfortunately, Github API requires a personal access token to actually download the files via the link it provides.
-There is a dummy token (with only `public-repo` scope) hard-coded in the script, but Github may invalidate it at some point if it is overused.
-You may need to [get your own token](https://docs.github.com/en/github/authenticating-to-github/keeping-your-account-and-data-secure/creating-a-personal-access-token) and overwrite the `token` variable at the top of the `script/download-alonzo-blue-executables.sh` script.
+The script downloads the binary executables by querying the Github API for the build artifacts that were generated for the commit associated with the tag.

 Make sure that the executables are properly installed and visible on the system path:
 ```bash